oddbird/oddleventy/content/sample/images.md

 ) }}

 To align an image to the left of the text, add the class `align-left`.
-Images will only float left or right if the screen is wide enough.
+Images will only float if the screen is wide enough.
 </div>

 <div class="contain">